mbabramo/ACESim4/ReadMe.txt

 The players, including chance players corresponding to different chance decisions, are listed in AdditiveEvidneceGamePlayers.
 The AdditiveEvidenceGameLauncher.cs file generates options for the many different permutations executed.

+For the non-discretized game described in Appendix B, the applicable code uses the prefix DMSReplication instead of the prefix AdditiveEvidence.
+The GetLauncher() function can be changed to launch the DMSReplication game instead of the AdditiveEvidence game.